Riverside Avondale Historic Neighborhood Tour

-Avondale – on the land of former Magnolia Plantation land, features more uniformed architecture, in the style of Mediterranean Revival.
+Avondale – On the land of the former Magnolia Plantation, it features more uniformed architecture in the style of Mediterranean Revival.

-Brooklyn- This now active commerce area was once a thriving little community of African Americans, made up mostly of former African American soldiers who had occupied Jacksonville during the latter part of the Civil War.
+Brooklyn – This now active commerce area was once a thriving little community, made up mostly of former Black soldiers who had occupied Jacksonville during the latter part of the Civil War.

-King Street District- an industrial part of Jacksonville has been reborn; the warehouse structures and homes have been returned to life with murals and artwork.
+King Street District – An industrial part of Jacksonville that has been reborn.
+The warehouse structures and homes have been returned to life with murals and artwork.

-Silvertown – an African American subdivision developed in 1887, a few wood-frame homes from the original development are still standing in this area.
+Silvertown – A Black subdivision developed in 1887, a few wood-frame homes from the original development are still standing in this area.

-Shoppes of Avondale- Founded in the mid 1920’s this shopping district keeps that small-town feel.
-The businesses here are mostly all locally owned.
+Shoppes of Avondale – Founded in the mid 1920’s this shopping district keeps that small-town feel.
+The businesses are mostly locally owned.

 Going over 95N, Exit for Post Street.
 Post, Park, King Street and Riverside Avenue are the main streets of this area.